kac89/nmap-report-template/README.md

 ## Author

-All credits go to: https://github.com/honze-net/nmap-bootstrap-xsl
+All credits goes to: https://github.com/honze-net/nmap-bootstrap-xsl

 I only modify structure and add anchor links.